 Cost: Included with Creative Cloud subscription, which starts at $10 a month.

-From the company behind Photoshop, Adobe Portfolio is part of the Creative Cloud platform that many photographers already use (and paying for).
+From the company behind Photoshop, Adobe Portfolio is part of the Creative Cloud platform that many photographers already use (and pay for).
 Users say they get portfolios up and running in an hour, though fine-tuning and expanding the number of image options takes longer.
 Oh, and it’s also integrated with Adobe Behance, another portfolio builder from Adobe that’s more community-oriented.

 The advantage to Adobe Portfolio: updating a portfolio with new content is easy since it is linked to a user’s Lightroom library.
 Many photographers fall behind on portfolio updates because of the time involved, but the integration will likely make those updates happen more often.
-Adobe Portfolio offers a number of design templates to choose from, and by keeping it things simple, there’s no temptation to add old-school animations or any web elements that would junk up a page.
+Adobe Portfolio offers a number of design templates to choose from, and by keeping things simple, there’s no temptation to add old-school animations or any web elements that would junk up a page.

 Adobe Portfolio is incredibly convenient for current Creative Cloud subscribers, but the lack of advanced features isn’t likely to sway non-Adobe photographers by itself.
 There’s no store option, no blog — it’s just a portfolio.
-While that narrow focus makes it simple to get a gallery worthy portfolio, it makes it difficult to use for a fully featured site.
+While that narrow focus makes it simple to get a gallery-worthy portfolio, it makes it difficult to use for a fully-featured site.

 The gist: There’s a reason most websites are powered by WordPress, but it may be overkill if you only need a portfolio.

 Cost: Free, but hosting and a domain name will cost at least $4 a month.